gabrielkoehl/psTerminalPerfCounter/docs/en-US/Add-tpcConfigPath.md

 ```

 ## DESCRIPTION
-This function adds a new path to the TPC_CONFIGPATH environment variable which is used
+This function adds a new path to the TPC_CONFIGPATH user environment variable which is used
-throughout the module to locate configuration files.
+throughout the module to locate performance counter configuration files.
-The function validates the path
+The function validates
-existence and offers to create it if it doesn't exist.
+the path existence and offers to create it if it doesn't exist.
-Supports both local and network paths.
+Supports both local and UNC network paths.

+Added paths are permanently stored in the user-level environment variable and persist across PowerShell sessions.
-Paths are stored comma-separated in the environment variable.
+Paths are stored comma-separated in the environment variable and automatically deduplicated.

 ## EXAMPLES